frutik/quepid-kubernetes/README.md

 For example 'x-y-z-quepid-dev'.

 You can use the --set flag to override the configuration in values.yaml.
-For instance, if you would like to set a custom secret for Rails app
+For instance, if you would like to set a custom secret for the Rails app

 ```
 helm template chart/quepid --set credentials.secret_key_base=qweasd | kubectl apply -f -